-The average visit at The Surgery Center is just over 90 minutes, which is half of what you would expect at a hospital.
-Additionally, there is no exposure to sick patients, and the cost is significantly less than what you would encounter at a hospital, which is especially relevant to those with high-deductible insurance plans.
+The average visit at the Surgery Center is just over 90 minutes, which is half of what you would expect at a hospital.
+Parking at our stand-alone office is ample, and the check-in process is quick and easy.
+The cost of care is significantly less than what you would encounter at a hospital, which can be especially relevant to those with high-deductible insurance plans.

 Types of Procedures Offered in the Surgery Center